-Name of significant Name of company Nature of the relationship Type of Amount shareholder within the group transaction (thousand euros) NORBEL INVERSIONES, S.L.
+Name of significant shareholder Name of company within the group Nature of the relationship Type of transaction Amount (thousand euros) NORBEL INVERSIONES, S.L.
 Laboratorios Farmacéuticos Rovi, S.A.
-Corporate Dividends and other profits distributed 2,824
+Corporate Dividends and other profits distributed 6,196

-At its meeting held on 12 June, 2019, the General Shareholders' Meeting passed a resolution to pay a gross dividend of 0.0798 per share to the shareholders.
-As a result of this resolution, the Company's shareholders received the amount corresponding to their shareholding on 4 July, 2019.
+At its meeting held on 20 October 2020, the General Shareholders' Meeting passed a resolution to pay a gross dividend of 0.1751 per share to the shareholders.
+As a result of this resolution, the Company's shareholders received the amount corresponding to their shareholding on 19 November 2020.
+In particular, other Significant Shareholders received dividends amounting to 547 thousand euros.

-Describe any transactions that are significant, either because of their amount or subject matter, entered into between the company or entities within its group and directors or managers of the company:
+Dascribe any transactions that are significant, either because of their amount or subject matter, entered into between the company or entities within its group and directors or managers of the company: